jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
+- (MVP) Bug: If there is an index.html then no table of contents is rendered
+- (MVP) Config option to choose to include title of document as h1 or not
+- (MVP) Bug: Icon for obsidian docs not working
+- (MVP) Hide broken image icons
 - (MVP) Custom URL (in video tutorial)
 - (MVP) Example site and source that demos all working features
     - Explain CLI usage in and out of workingdirectory